serverdensity/sd-agent-core-plugins/tomcat/README.md

 # Installation

-The Tomcat check is packaged with the Agent, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your Tomcat servers.
+The Tomcat check can be installed with your package manager, if the sd-agent repository is configured on your server, [instructions are available on our support site](https://support.serverdensity.com/hc/en-us/search?query=tomcat).
+To install the Tomcat check install the `sd-agent-tomcat` package.

 This check is JMX-based, so you'll need to enable JMX Remote on your Tomcat servers.
 Follow the instructions in the [Tomcat documentation](http://tomcat.apache.org/tomcat-6.0-doc/monitoring.html) to do that.